PauloPhagula/site/_posts/2017-01-08-writting-reliable-and-robust-code-with-design-by-contract.md

 I mean, Wikipedia even keeps a [list of the most "awesome" bugs in the world](https://en.wikipedia.org/wiki/List_of_software_bugs).

-As software developers/enginners/crafters/gardners/<what-your-write-in-your-bio-here>
+As software developers/enginners/crafters/gardners
-in order to sleep peacifuly at night we must make sure that no bugs are in our code.
+in order to sleep peacefully at night we must make sure that no bugs are in our code.

 But that's just thinking of ourselves.
 The real motivation for wanting reliable and robust code is that: